Manage Multiple Indices

 It’s common to have several replica indices that differ from their primary index by a single setting, such as the sorting strategy.
 Products in an ecommerce store are a good example.
 You may have a primary index sorted by ascending price, and one or more replicas that sort products by descending price, descending popularity, descending rating, etc.

-However, despite these different sorting settings, you may still want to propagate other settings from a primary index to its replica(s).
+Despite these different sorting settings, you may still want to copy settings from one index to its replicas or other indices.
 For example, if you decide to change the

-searchableAttributes setting, you probably want it to apply to all indices (primary as well as replicas).
+searchableAttributes setting, you probably want it to apply to all indices.

 forwardToReplicas parameter allows you to forward new settings to replicas.
-From there, it’s easy to change only the settings that need to be different and keep all others in sync.
+From there, you can change only the settings that need to be different and keep all others synchronized.

 products and a